Virtualaw · How the System Works

 Sequence 3 is the engagement sequence — the third and final automated series in the pipeline.
 It fires immediately on the Engagement tag and runs through the onboarding phase.

-- Welcome to Virtualaw confirmation delivered
+- Welcome confirmation delivered to the client

 - Matter overview and next steps sent